-Useful tips for interviewees
+Useful tips for interviewees to ace online interviews

-I run a boutique investment banking firm based out of Mumbai and Bangalore and we have been doing a fair bit of recruiting, coming out of the pandemic and I would like to share some key takeaways that would be useful to the interviewees for online interview for job, especially at the entry level.
+I run a boutique investment banking firm based out of Mumbai and Bangalore and we have been doing a fair bit of recruiting, coming out of the pandemic and I would like to share some key takeaways that would be useful to the interviewees for online interview for jobs, especially at the entry level.

 First, describing ourselves would help set the context.
 The firm is a financial advisory company – and it’s organization structure is consistent with that of a professional services company.